 “The concept of our baroque series ‘Ultra Vanity’ sheds new light on plants, flowers, food, natural history objects and taxidermy objects.
 We arrange these in the ‘vanitas’ way of the old masters, while capturing the still life in a contemporary perception.

 By means of the so called ‘Ultra Violet Induced Visible Fluorescence’ (UVIVF) technique, organic matter presents an unfamiliar colour scheme.
-Hereby we enter the domain of insects and birds that can see in the UV spectrum the secret messages of plants.
+Hereby we enter the realm of insects and birds that can see in the UV spectrum the secret messages of plants.
 The stamens of flowers light up bright as they have to lure insects and flower leaves show patterns that act as landing strips, leading the way to the nectar.
 Birds spot ripe berries and fruits in UV better.
 Through this magical perception shift in nocturnal colours, we aim to achieve an experience of awe and awakening.
 We think a different perspective and a broader spectrum invokes one to see more…”

 The photographs are captured while wearing special protective goggles in complete darkness.
 By means of several minute long exposures in the invisible but dangerous and blinding light of a 365nm wavelength UV torch, the faint fluorescence is triggered.
 These photographs of the subtle phenomena of UVIVF are added together in stacks in order to gain enough luminescence to let the picture emerge.